Sumed-Sreedhar/Event_Driven_LED_Controller/README.md

-GPIO Status Controller (STM32)
-Overview:

-This project implements a GPIO-driven status controller on the STM32F446RE using an event-driven design.
-Button inputs trigger state changes via EXTI interrupts, while a timer interrupt controls LED behavior based on the current system state.

-The goal is to separate event detection from action execution, avoiding blocking delays and large conditional logic.

-Hardware Used:

-STM32F446RE (Nucleo)

-Push button(s)

-LED(s)

-On-board debugger (ST-Link)

-Core Concepts Demonstrated:

-GPIO input/output configuration

-External interrupts (EXTI)

-Timer interrupts

-Event-driven state machine design

-Interrupt Service Routine (ISR) discipline

-Single point of hardware control

-System Behavior:-

-The system operates in multiple modes:

-OFF – LED off

-ON – LED on

-Slow Blink – LED toggles at a slow rate

-Fast Blink – LED toggles at a faster rate

-Button presses do not directly control the LED.
-They only update the system state.
-The timer ISR reads the state and applies the correct LED behavior.

-This ensures:

-Clean separation of responsibilities

-Predictable timing behavior

-Scalable logic without nested if/else blocks

-Design Intent:-

-This project was intentionally designed to:

-Avoid polling-based delays

-Prevent logic duplication across ISRs

-Model how real embedded systems react to events rather than loops

-The LED is controlled from one place only, enforcing deterministic behavior.

-What I Learned:

-Why EXTI ISRs should be minimal and non-blocking

-How timers act as time bases, not delays

-How state machines simplify embedded logic

-The importance of ownership over peripherals

-How to structure HAL-based projects cleanly

-Possible Improvements:

-Add mode timeout logic (automatic state decay)

-Add debouncing using timer-based validation

-Extend to multiple LEDs or outputs

-Convert to bare-metal (register-level) implementation

-Tools & Environment:

-STM32CubeIDE

-STM32 HAL

-Linux (development environment)

-Git & GitHub for version control

-Status:
-Completed and functional on hardware.
+# GPIO Status Controller (STM32)

+**Status:** Completed and hardware-validated | STM32F446RE

+---

+## What It Does
+A **state-based GPIO controller** demonstrating event-driven embedded design using **external interrupts (EXTI)** and **timer interrupts**.

+- Button inputs trigger **state transitions**
+- LED behavior is driven **exclusively by a timer ISR**
+- No blocking delays, no polling loops
+- Single point of output control for deterministic behavior

+This project was built to move beyond naïve polling-based designs and understand how real embedded systems react to events.

+---

+## System Architecture
+- **MCU:** STM32F446RE (Nucleo)
+- **Inputs:** Push button(s) via GPIO + EXTI
+- **Outputs:** LED(s)
+- **Timing:** Hardware timer interrupt
+- **Debug:** On-board ST-Link

+---

+## Operating Modes
+The system operates in four distinct modes:

+- **OFF** — LED permanently off
+- **ON** — LED permanently on
+- **SLOW BLINK** — LED toggles at a fixed slow interval
+- **FAST BLINK** — LED toggles at a faster interval

+### Control Flow
+- Button presses **do not** control the LED directly
+- EXTI ISRs only update the **system state**
+- The timer ISR reads the current state and applies the correct LED behavior

+This enforces strict separation between **event detection** and **action execution**.

+---

+## Key Engineering Decisions

+### 1. Event-Driven Over Polling (Core Design Choice)
+**Problem:** Polling-based GPIO designs waste CPU time and scale poorly as complexity increases.

+**Solution:** Used EXTI interrupts to capture button events and timers as the sole time base.

+**Takeaway:** Events should modify state; time-driven logic should act on state.

+---

+### 2. Single Point of Hardware Control
+**Problem:** Driving outputs from multiple ISRs leads to race conditions and unpredictable behavior.

+**Solution:** All LED control is centralized in the timer ISR.

+**Takeaway:** Each peripheral should have a clear owner to ensure deterministic execution.

+---

+### 3. Minimal ISR Design
+**Problem:** Heavy logic inside ISRs causes latency and hard-to-debug issues.

+**Solution:** EXTI callbacks only update state variables; no delays, no GPIO writes.

+**Takeaway:** ISRs should be short, predictable, and side-effect–limited.

+---

+## What I Learned
+- Why EXTI ISRs must be minimal and non-blocking
+- How timers act as **time bases**, not delay mechanisms
+- How state machines simplify embedded logic
+- The importance of peripheral ownership
+- How to structure STM32 HAL projects cleanly

+---

+## Limitations
+- No automatic mode timeout
+- Debouncing handled simplistically
+- Designed for clarity, not feature density

+These limitations were intentional and addressed in follow-up projects.

+---

+## If I Extended This Project
+1. Add **mode timeout logic** (automatic state decay)
+2. Implement **timer-based debouncing**
+3. Support multiple outputs with shared state logic
+4. Reimplement using **register-level (bare-metal) code**

+---

+## Tools & Environment
+- STM32CubeIDE
+- STM32 HAL
+- Linux development environment
+- Git & GitHub for version control

+---

+## Status
+Completed and tested on hardware.